 • Enforcement is not automatic - review file extensions after generation

-• Use calor analyze to find any unconverted .cs files
+• Use calor assess to find any unconverted .cs files

 After initialization, reference skills by name in your prompts: